Explore South Asia with Us

 collaboration with K-12 schools via in-classroom visits and teaching resources

 South Asia Study Opportunities at Syracuse University and Abroad

-The South Asian Studies minor focuses on the cultures, politics, history, arts and current events of South Asian nations, which includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
-More information is available on the College of Arts and Sciences website.
+The South Asian Studies minor focuses on the cultures, politics, history, arts and current events of South Asia.
+Hindi is one of the national languages of India, and Hindi-Urdu is the third most spoken language in the world.

 This Certificate of Advanced Study program gives students the opportunity to supplement their degree with an interdisciplinary approach to learning about the cultures, politics, history, arts and current events of this region.
-All Syracuse University graduate students are eligible to apply.
-Information about the certificate and how to apply is available on Maxwell's Answers website.
+Graduate students may also choose the East and South Asia career track in Maxwell's international relations graduate degree program.

 Study Abroad Programs

 Syracuse University offers a number of options for students who wish to study in India, including several short-term programs.